Nasirulislam/backend/docs/api/fetchItems.md

 **Parameters**

+- term: String to filter the result of the search.
+The search term is applied on titles and descriptions.
 - page: Paging offset, it takes will take the value 1 by default
 - author: Identifier of an user to filter items